Correcting the fiber-aperture bias affecting galaxy stellar populations in the Sloan Digital Sky Survey. Aperture

 \section{Introduction}

-Along the evolutionary history of a galaxy, different generations of stars, either formed in situ or accreted in merger events, keep on accumulating and preserving the archaeological records of the physical conditions at their birth.
+Along the evolutionary history of a galaxy, different generations of stars, either formed in situ or accreted in merger events, keep accumulating and preserving the archaeological records of the physical conditions at their birth.
 The optical spectrum of a galaxy encodes all this information.
-While rough estimates of the age of the dominant component of a galaxy are possible by means of basic diagnostics such as broad-band colours or the strength of prominent absorption features (e.g. the 4000\,\AA~and high-order Balmer lines), accurate estimates of the ages and chemical composition of different generations of stars are accessible thanks to a wealth of relatively high-resolution high-signal-to-noise ratio (SNR) spectra to be confronted with reliable spectral models.
-In fact, since the introduction of the stellar population synthesis (SPS) technique by \cite{tinsley_1980}, vast progress has been done in all the ingredients required to properly link the stellar population physical properties with the observational spectral characteristics, such as stellar evolutionary tracks, isochrones, stellar atmospheres and spectral templates \citep[see][for a review]{conroy_2013}.
+While rough estimates of the age of the dominant component of a galaxy are possible by means of basic diagnostics such as broadband colors or the strength of prominent absorption features (e.g., the 4000\,\AA~and high-order Balmer lines), accurate estimates of the ages and chemical composition of different generations of stars are accessible thanks to a wealth of relatively high-resolution high signal-to-noise ratio (S/N) spectra to be confronted with reliable spectral models.
+In fact, since the introduction of the stellar population synthesis (SPS) technique by \cite{tinsley_1980}, vast progress has been made in all the ingredients required to properly link a stellar population's physical properties with the observational spectral characteristics, such as stellar evolutionary tracks, isochrones, stellar atmospheres, and spectral templates \citep[see][for a review]{conroy_2013}.